sharks-dev/sailfish-on-murray/README.md

 LineageOS recovery can't unzip a bzip2, you must bunzip2 the rootfs and adjust hybris-updater-script and hybris-updater-unpack inside the produced *.zip before flashing.

-LineageOS recovery can't fathom the idea of booting something that isn't Android - when it notices Android isn't booting, it will reboot to recovery and show some error message.
-Thus, after flashing I reboot to bootloader and run `fastboot flash boot hybris-recovery.img`, then reboot.
+I'm not sure my kickstarts are right yet, thus, after flashing I reboot to bootloader and run `fastboot flash boot hybris-boot.img`, then reboot.

 ## HADK guides used for this port: